DO NOT SHARE SOCIALMEDIA.ORG TALENT CONTENT WITH ANYONE OUTSIDE OF SOCIALMEDIA.ORG TALENT. EVER.

 All members agree and are held to our strict confidentiality requirements.
-Every member must sign a confidentiality contract before taking part in SocialMedia.org Talent activities.
-Every organization also signs a contract agreeing to the confidentiality rules.
+Every member must sign a confidentiality contract before taking part in SocialMedia.org Health activities.
+Every company also signs a contract agreeing to the confidentiality rules.

 - Outsiders may never, ever see SocialMedia.org Talent content.
-This includes vendors, partners, agencies, consultants, journalists, the public, or anyone else outside of your organization.
+This includes vendors, partners, agencies, consultants, journalists, the public, or anyone else.

 Enforcement of confidentiality rules

 We take confidentiality violations incredibly seriously, and we act immediately.

 Violations usually result in the expulsion of the individual involved and the cancellation of the entire corporate membership — without refund.
 We also pursue action against the recipients of the confidential information to ensure they don’t make use of the data they received.

 Incidents are rare, and everything is handled with great discretion.
 There are no boards, reviews, or public appeals.
 Members rarely hear about enforcement because we handle these issues quickly and quietly.

 In our private community, you can discuss issues, explore ideas, ask for help, and share concerns openly and honestly, knowing that this is a trusting and confidential environment.
 You’re never on the record, and you never have to worry about what you say being shared publicly.
 SocialMedia.org Talent is a safe space with deep trust among all members.

 Without the assurance of confidentiality, our members would no longer be comfortable sharing with one another.
 Our community would be reduced to a generic open forum; without substantial conversations, we would cease to be a valuable group.